 Visiting Kedleston with your dog

-Whether you like a gentle stroll or a longer, bracing walk, exploring the acres of countryside with your four-legged friend is one of the best ways to experience the parkland at Kedleston.
-This article will help you plan your visit with your dog as well as help us keep Kedleston a safe and enjoyable place for you and your dog, other visitors and wildlife.
+Well-behaved dogs on leads are welcome throughout the Kedleston garden and parkland.
+Whether you like a gentle stroll or a longer, bracing walk, exploring the acres of countryside with your dog is one of the best ways to experience the parkland at Kedleston Hall.

 Where can my dog go?